chuyanTan021/CCFs_LWP_SWfb-linear-regression/README.md

 (2).
 Connect the area-averaged liquid changes in SO to the adjustment of SW cloud radiative effect from calculating & constraining the radiative susceptibility of liquid cloud changes.

-See 'master' branch for more details and the updated code.

-# Nov 27 updated
+# updated
 Cloud metric choosed: Liquid Water Path ('clwvi' - 'clivi');  CCF: Srface Temperature ('ts'), Precipitation - Evaporation ('pr', 'hfls') (Need to to prove they are close to Moisture Convergence), Subsidence at 500 mb ('wap' at 500 hPa) , and LTS (Lower Tropospheric Stability = (the Potential Temperature at 700 mb - Surface), 'ps', 'ts', 'ta' at 700 hPa).
-Using some modules to help analyze the GCM and Observational data.
+Build some modules in '/Course_objective_ana/' to help analyze the GCM and Observational data.